 Taxes apply differently depending on your business entity

-According to the IRS, if spouses operate a business together, sharing profits and losses, they may be regarded as partners regardless of whether they have a formal partnership agreement.
-As a single entity, the proprietor and their spouse are exempt from FUTA taxes, even though they are liable to income tax withholding and Social Security and Medicare taxes.
+Spouses who operate a business together may be regarded as partners, regardless of whether they have a formal partnership agreement.
+As a single entity, the proprietor and their spouse are exempt from unemployment taxes, even though they are liable to income tax withholding and Social Security and Medicare taxes.

-However, spouses may opt out of partnership in favor of a qualified joint venture.
+However, spouses may opt out of a partnership in favor of a qualified joint venture.
 A couple may qualify if they are married and file a joint tax return and if both spouses contribute to the business.
 Both spouses must also agree to not be treated as a partnership.

 When filing federal taxes, spouses who elect for qualified joint venture status are each considered sole proprietors and must report their profits and losses with individual Schedule C forms.

 If one spouse is classified as an employee of the other spouse, then the employed spouse’s wages are subject to Medicare and Social Security taxes, as well as income tax withholding.
-However, the employed spouse’s wages are exempt from FUTA taxes.
+However, the employed spouse’s wages are exempt from unemployment taxes.

 Having strong documentation practices will make it easier to prove your tax returns are correct in the event of an audit.